ShrikeGames/commander_gpt/README.md

 ## TODOs
+- Investigate issue where openAI returned some characters that broke the Azure TTS (program still ran but it did not read it aloud)
-- (Maybe) Replace pygame with an easier frontend
+- (Maybe) Replace pygame with an easier frontend because it's very manual and limiting
+- (Maybe) Would be nice to support full animations or 3D models easily
+- - Could look at azure's virtual assistants as one option
 - (Maybe) Instead of sending images directly to OpenAI use another service to describe the image and send OpenAI the description
+- - This is because openAI refuses to identify anything that seems like it contains real people, or has other unspecified criteria that refuses to process it
+- Refactor, clean up code, add doc strings